Programming Project 2

 You need to define your own functions to print the burger based on the order.
 For example, after running the code above, a double burger should be displayed in the console.
 In the main function, you can change the argument (e.g., “double”) in the serve function to print other burgers.

 You may also modify the code within the serve function.
-However, please ensure that its sole argument, order, is restricted to one of the following values: "plain", "blt", "lettuce wrap", "double", "plain add muchroom", and "double add onion".
+However, please ensure that its sole argument, order, is restricted to one of the following values: "plain", "blt", "lettuce wrap", "double", "plain add mushroom", and "double add onion".

 Note: Points will be deducted if your code lacks proper decomposition.
 For example, placing all print statements in just one or two functions without breaking down the logic appropriately.